Kubernetes meets Llama 3.2: How to deploy AI models on GPU clusters

 terraform apply

-Deploy Llama 3.2 through GitHub Actions
+Deploy Llama 3.2 through GitHub actions

 For those who prefer a fully automated cloud-based approach, GitHub Actions offers a powerful solution.
 As a part of GitHub's CI/CD platform, Actions allows you to automate your software workflows, including deployments.
 This method simplifies the deployment process, ensuring that it is repeatable and error-free, which is particularly beneficial for managing and updating large-scale machine learning models like Llama 3.2 without manual intervention.